 - Ionic Appflow offers a whole mobile DevOps life span.
 Endlessly create and distribute apps instantaneously.

 - Decreased in-app performance as the native code remains the same.

 - Necessitates the need for niche Angularjs skills for building difficult applications.

 - Constructing in-app navigation can be particularly difficult because the UI router is complicated to handle presently.

 - For gaming developments, Ionic does not fit well.

 - A developer might have to face security issues while building the app.

-Flutter is Google’s contemporary development kit intended to create apps for Android mobile device, iOS devices, and many more.
+Flutter is Google’s contemporary development kit intended to create apps for Android mobile devices, iOS devices, and many more.
 It lets you develop 2D mobile applications.
 This also allows you to build fully functional apps including support for camera, location, web, storage, and more.
 Flutter allows you to create striking layouts for any sector.
 Moreover, this holds a number of benefits supported by an expert developer community.
 Flutter was intended to link the gap.
 It emphases on better performance, intricate graphics, and output.
-Flutter can offer an integrated experience, decreasing the time and labor and also lessens risk.
+This can offer an integrated experience, decreasing the time and labor and also lessens risk.

 - One can develop Good quality Android apps in low end-machines using Flutter